-Funding is provided to perform eligible activities as identified in the Emergency Management Performance Grants (EMPG) Program Funding Opportunity Announcement (FOA).
-Eligible activities are outlined in Attachment C Eligible Expenses.
-The intent of the EMPG Base Grant Agreement is to provide each county with the means to successfully manage and operate an Emergency Management Program.
-Counties must be able to prepare for, respond to, recover from, and mitigate against natural and man-made disasters/ emergencies.

-EMPG Base Grant funding is intended to enhance county emergency management plans and programs that are consistent with the State Comprehensive Emergency Management Plan and Program (reference Rule Chapter 27P-6, Florida Administrative Code and Chapter 252, Florida Statutes).
-This Scope of Work recognizes that each recipient is at a varying level of preparedness, and it is understood that each county has a unique geography, faces unique threats and hazards, and serves a unique population.
+The Emergency Management Performance Grant (EMPG) funding agreement is provided to perform eligible activities as identified in the Program Funding Opportunity Announcement (FOA).
+Eligible activities are outlined below in the Categories and Eligible Activities.
+The intent of the EMPG Base Grant Agreement is to provide each county with the means to successfully manage and operate an Emergency Management Program by enhancing county emergency management plans and programs that are consistent with the State Comprehensive Emergency Management Plan and Program (reference Rule Chapter 27P-6, Florida Administrative Code and Chapter 252, Florida Statutes).